ReCEval: Evaluating Reasoning Chains via Correctness and Informativeness: Abstract

 \section{Abstract}

 Multi-step reasoning ability is fundamental to many natural language tasks, yet it is unclear what constitutes a \textit{good} reasoning chain and how to evaluate them.
-Most existing methods focus solely on whether the reasoning chain leads to the correct conclusion, but this answer-oriented view may confound the quality of reasoning with other spurious shortcuts to predict the answer.
+Most existing methods focus solely on whether the reasoning chain leads to the correct conclusion, but this answer-oriented view may confound reasoning quality with other spurious shortcuts to predict the answer.
 To bridge this gap, we evaluate reasoning chains by viewing them as \textit{informal proofs} that derive the final answer.
-Specifically, we propose \method{} (\textbf{Re}asoning \textbf{C}hain \textbf{Eval}uation), a framework that evaluates reasoning chains through two key properties: (1) \emph{correctness}, i.e., each step makes a valid inference based on the information contained within the step, preceding steps, and input context, and (2) \emph{informativeness}, i.e., each step provides new information that is helpful towards deriving the generated answer.
-We implement \method{} using natural language inference models and information-theoretic measures.
-On multiple datasets, \method{} is highly effective in identifying different types of errors, resulting in notable improvements compared to prior methods.
-We demonstrate that our informativeness metric captures the expected flow of information in high-quality reasoning chains and we also analyze the impact of previous steps on evaluating correctness and informativeness.
-Finally, we show that scoring reasoning chains based on \method{} can improve downstream performance of reasoning tasks.\footnote{Our code is publicly available at: \url{https://github.com/archiki/ReCEval}}
+Specifically, we propose \method{} (\textbf{Re}asoning \textbf{C}hain \textbf{Eval}uation), a framework that evaluates reasoning chains via two key properties: (1)~\emph{correctness}, i.e., each step makes a valid inference based on information contained within the step, preceding steps, and input context, and (2) \emph{informativeness}, i.e., each step provides new information that is helpful towards deriving the generated answer.
+We evaluate these properties by developing metrics using natural language inference models and \V-Information.
+On multiple datasets, we show that \method{} effectively identifies various error types and yields notable improvements compared to prior methods.
+We analyze the impact of step boundaries, and previous steps on evaluating correctness and demonstrate that our informativeness metric captures the expected flow of information in high-quality reasoning chains.
+Finally, we show that scoring reasoning chains based on \method{} improves downstream task performance.\footnote{Code: \url{https://github.com/archiki/ReCEval}}